Black-capped Chickadee or Mountain Chickadee

 Extensive white edging on flight feathers and wing coverts

 The duller sides and less white in the wings give this species a grayer overall appearance than the Black-capped Chickadee.
-Again, the white "eyebrow," is the best visual cue for separating these two species.
+Again, the white "eyebrow" is the best visual clue for separating these two species.

-Identification of the Black-capped & Mountain Chickadee - Audible
+Identification of the Black-capped & Mountain Chickadee: Sounds

-Auditory keys are the "clues" received by your ears and transmitted to your brain for aid in identification.
+Auditory keys are the tips or clues received by your ears and transmitted to your brain for aid in identification.
 Basically, if you can hear it, it is an auditory key.

 Black-capped Chickadee Song and Call